Stroke & Vascular Disorders

 Therapeutic options for managing patients with acute stroke caused by intracranial occlusive disease are beyond the scope of this section and are reviewed in the acute stroke treatment topics.

 Transluminal angioplasty is another therapeutic option for the treatment of intracranial large artery stenosis.
-A large retrospective study of 50 patients reported that 49 of 50 patients had an improved clinical or angiographic outcome (26).
-However, 14% of patients had a vessel dissection and 16% had residual stenosis of more than 50%.
-It must be established that angioplasty and stenting results are better than those that can be achieved with medical therapy (20).
+A large retrospective study of 50 patients reported that 49 of them had improved clinical or angiographic outcomes (25).
+However, 14% of patients had a vessel dissection, and 16% had residual stenosis of more than 50%.
+Subsequent studies from the VISSIT, VIST, and VAST trials examined angioplasty and stenting in different intracranial circulations; the VAST trial looked at posterior circulation stenosis (both extracranial and intracranial).
+These studies showed no benefit in reducing stroke risk.

-With regard to patients in SAMMPRIS who received stenting, a detailed analysis of the strokes related to the endovascular procedure has been published (30).
-The 3 most common mechanisms of stroke were perforating artery occlusion, subarachnoid hemorrhage (due to presumed wire perforation), and delayed cerebral hemorrhage.
+With regard to patients in SAMMPRIS who received stenting, a detailed analysis of the strokes related to the endovascular procedure has been published (29).
+The three most common mechanisms of stroke were perforating artery occlusion, subarachnoid hemorrhage (due to presumed wire perforation), and delayed cerebral hemorrhage.

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.

-Dr. Chaturvedi of University of Maryland has no relevant financial relationships to disclose.
+Dr. Law of Kings County Hospital in Brooklyn, New York, has no relevant financial relationships to disclose.

 Dr. Levine of the SUNY Health Science Center at Brooklyn has no relevant financial relationships to disclose.